sircharlo/meeting-media-manager/CONTRIBUTING.md

 bundle exec jekyll serve
 ```

-The documentation site automatically gets updated when you push the latest changes to the docs branch.
+The documentation website will automatically be updated when changes are pushed to the docs branch.